openlayers/openlayers.github.io/README.md

     $ grunt

-Currently this just builds API docs and examples for the master branch and puts everything in `en`.
-Next it will build API docs for multiple branches as well as prose docs.
-Note: The `en` folder is auto-generated.
+Currently this just builds API docs and examples for the master branch and puts everything in `en/master`.
+Next it will build prose docs.
+Note: The contents of the `en` folder are auto-generated.

+To build the site for the latest release, update the `currentRelease` property in `Gruntfile.js` to the tag of the latest release.
+When done, commit and push changes to `Grunfile.js` and run

+    $ grunt release